hansonrobotics/HEAD/src/vision/cmt_tracker/Readme.md

         ./hrtool -b

-Launching it from sophia directory to launch it.
+Launching it from scripts directory to launch it.

-    roslaunch tracker-single-cam.launch    #This cause it's not been integrated to the full stack yet.
+        ./vision.sh cmt

 #TODO